 There's a slight hitch to her throat, there then gone, and suddenly Red's throat feels clogged.
 Don't cry...

 "Mom!"
 He puts his hand on the doorknob, and she covers it with hers.

 "Forgetting something?"
 She pulls his hat off the wall hook behind her and fits it snug over his dark hair.
 "There.
 Now you look ready for anything."

 Red tugs the cap's crimson bill a bit lower.
 "Thanks, I thought it was in my bag."

 He reaches for the door again, pauses, and then he hugs her nearly as tight as she hugs him.

 By the time he reaches Pallet Town's main street, Red's eyes are mostly dry, and he's walking with eager anticipation.
 The Pallet Lab becomes visible soon after, and upon turning onto its avenue he sees a familiar figure in a dark blue shirt and khakis on the other side of the street.

 "Blue!"
 He waits for a car to pass and jogs across to join his childhood friend, whose own backpack bulges with its contents.
 "What are you doing here?
-I thought you'd already be inside with your grandpa."
+I thought you'd already be at the lab with your grandpa."

-"I just woke up when they called," Blue grumbles, rubbing one eye.
-"Couldn't sleep last night, so I ended up working on my type chart for a couple hours."
+"Nah, just woke up when they called."
+Blue Oak yawns, rubbing one eye.
+"Couldn't sleep last night, ended up watching League matches and working on my type chart till after midnight."